TelentiLab/Omni/README.md

 ### Compound Search

-Anything search patterns mentioned above can be used together, if they make sense to you.
+Any search patterns mentioned above can be used together, if they make sense to you.
 Omni will try to be as smart as possible.
 For example, `rs333 rs151 clinvar cadd` will search for both `rs333` AND `rs151` on either `clinvar` OR `cadd`.

 <img src="res/compound_search.png">